Image: Perspective from above on a container ship in the port

 For what transactions is an Forfaiting Guarantee available?

-An FFG can be granted for the delivery of goods / the provision of services with an order value of up to EUR 10 million (or the euro equivalent) for which supplier credit cover with an uninsured percentage reduced to 5% for commercial risks (95% cover) has been provided.
-Trading and / or service-only transactions are excluded.
+An Forfaiting Guarantee can be granted for the delivery of goods / the provision of services with an order value of up to EUR 10 million (or the euro equivalent) for which Supplier Credit Cover with an uninsured percentage reduced to 5 percent for commercial risks (95 percent cover) has been provided.
+Service-only transactions are excluded.

-The granting of cover is contingent upon a positive performance check for the exporter determined on the basis of the self-disclosure form completed for the FFG.
+The granting of cover is contingent upon a positive performance check for the exporter determined on the basis of the self-disclosure form completed for the Forfaiting Guarantee.

-The FFG is available for export transactions if the exporter already has a successful business relationship with this customer.
-An FFG can only be granted for business with new foreign customers if the exporter has experience with the Federal Government’s Export Credit Guarantees and can also demonstrate that it has sufficient experience of the intended foreign market (e.g. including through uncovered business).
+The Forfaiting Guarantee is available for export transactions if the exporter already has a successful business relationship with this customer.
+An Forfaiting Guarantee can only be granted for business with new foreign customers if the exporter has experience with the Federal Government’s Export Credit Guarantees and can also demonstrate that it has sufficient experience of the intended foreign market (e.g. including through uncovered business).

 What is the cover ratio for the forfaiter under the Forfaiting Guarantee?

-Credit risks under the Supplier Credit Guarantee in favour of the forfaiter remain subject to a cover ratio of 95%.
-The guarantee-like claim under the FFG is capped at 80%.
+Credit risks under the Supplier Credit Guarantee in favour of the forfaiter remain subject to a cover ratio of 95 percent.
+The guarantee-like claim under the Forfaiting Guarantee is capped at 95%.

-The application for an FFG must be submitted by the exporter.
-The FFG can be issued either together with the Supplier Credit Guarantee or at a later date.
+The application for an Forfaiting Guarantee must be submitted by the exporter.
+The Forfaiting Guarantee can be issued either together with the Supplier Credit Guarantee or at a later date.
 An application is still possible even when the covered supplier credit has already entered the repayment phase.

 If the export contract has not yet been entered into, the applicant initially receives a legally binding offer of cover.
-The exporter can use this offer of an FFG in the negotiation process for the sale of the receivable.
-The forfaiter is not involved in the FFG cover process.
-After the export contract has been signed, cover is granted by the Federal Government for the supplier credit together with the FFG.
-The FFG takes effect when the Federal Government has received the exporter’s notice of assignment together with the forfaiter’s consent to the Special Conditions (FFG).
+The exporter can use this offer of an Forfaiting Guarantee in the negotiation process for the sale of the receivable.
+The forfaiter is not involved in the Forfaiting Guarantee cover process.
+After the export contract has been signed, cover is granted by the Federal Government for the supplier credit together with the Forfaiting Guarantee.
+The Forfaiting Guarantee takes effect when the Federal Government has received the exporter’s notice of assignment together with the forfaiter’s consent to the Special Conditions (BB-FFG).

 Who can be a beneficiary under an Forfaiting Guarantee?